tenseg/barnacle/README.md

 Barnacle is a Statamic addon that creates and extensible toolbar on the front end of your site.

+## TO DO

+[x] Move collection generation into the 'new' component [ ] Permissions and Preferences
+[ ] Move main Barnacle to a template
+    [ ] Perhaps move components into partials?
+[ ] Instructions for installing from Git
+[ ] Harden components against missing variables

 ## Features

 - Create new components with regular templates